-The CEC Service-Learning Grant provides an incentive for faculty members to develop a proposal for a "Service-Learning Designated Course."& This is a "rolling application," thus we are awarding these grants throughout the year (i.e. there is no deadline).
+The Service-Learning Grant provides an incentive for faculty members to develop a proposal for a "Service-Learning Designated Course."
+This is a "rolling application," thus these grants are awarded throughout the year (i.e. there is no deadline).

 A $500 award is given for each course that one or more faculty members design and have approved as an official "Service-Learning Designated Course."
 Half the award is distributed upon approval of the Service-Learning proposal by the Faculty Senate.
 The remaining $250 is distributed on the first day the course is taught.

 Mike Schroeder, received grant awards for two courses.
 He taught EDUC 450, School and Society, last winter and spring terms with an associated service-learning component.
 EDUC 450 concentrates on the "learning by doing" philosophy on critical questions and issues.
 The students work closely with the teachers and students of JB Young Intermediate School in Davenport by applying the skills and knowledge learned throughout the course.
 JB Young teaches 6th-8th grade students; 82% of whom are from economically disadvantaged students.
 The second course, EDUC 451, is a service-learning experience that more profoundly applies the lessons and skills learned in 450 by providing a more intensive engagement in the school.
 Both courses are being offered again this academic year and, due to last year's success, the S-L experiences have been expanded to a second school, Smart Intermediate.